Tel Aviv: 1934 municipal independence from Jaffa

 The village statistics of 1945 listed Tel Aviv's population as 166,660, consisting of 166,000 Jews, 300 "other", 230 Christians, and 130 Muslims.

 During the Jewish insurgency in Mandatory Palestine, Jewish Irgun and Lehi guerrillas launched repeated attacks against British military, police, and government targets in the city.
 In 1946, following the King David Hotel bombing, the British carried out Operation Shark, in which the entire city was searched for Jewish militants and most of the residents questioned, during which the entire city was placed under curfew.
 During the March 1947 martial law in Mandatory Palestine, Tel Aviv was placed under martial law by the British authorities for 15 days, with the residents kept under curfew for all but three hours a day as British forces scoured the city for militants.
 In spite of this, Jewish guerrilla attacks continued in Tel Aviv and other areas under martial law in Palestine.

 According to the 1947 UN Partition Plan for dividing Palestine into Jewish and Arab states, Tel Aviv was to be included in the proposed Jewish state.
 Jaffa with, as of 1945, a population of 101,580 people—53,930 Muslims, 30,820 Jews and 16,800 Christians—was designated as part of the Arab state.
 Civil War broke out in the country and in particular between the neighbouring cities of Tel Aviv and Jaffa, which had been assigned to the Jewish and Arab states respectively.
-After several months of siege, on 13 May 1948, Jaffa fell and the Arab population fled en masse.
+After several months of fighting, on 13 May 1948, Jaffa came under Israeli control.
+Most of the Arab population left during or after the fighting, amid a wider regional conflict following Arab rejection of the UN Partition Plan.